abhinavharbola/causal-inference-lab/README.md

 A causal inference pipeline that turns randomized ad-exposure data into two validated answers: overall impact and which audiences actually responded, with each estimator benchmarked against known ground truth and every segment-level result rigorously tested for statistical significance.

-Built as a portfolio project on entirely free-tier infrastructure: no paid APIs, no GPU, no local model weights, just scikit-learn's own classifiers.
+Built as a portfolio project on entirely free-tier infrastructure: no paid APIs, no GPU, no local model weights beyond scikit-learn's own classifiers.
 Runs end-to-end on a 16GB, no-GPU laptop.

 ## Preview